Copyright © 2018 Home Builders Care Foundation, Inc. - a 501 (c) (3) charity affiliated with the Maryland Building Industry Association.

 The mission of Home Builders Care Foundation, the principal community outreach organization of MNCBIA, is to complete construction projects, with particular focus on shelter-related projects, by utilizing the industry’s specialized building construction skills and by seeking to work collaboratively with existing community service providers, such as other non-profit agencies and governmental agencies serving the homeless and other at-risk populations.

-To learn more about getting involved with Home Builders Care, please contact Patti Kane, HBCF Manager at 301-445-5410.
+To learn more about getting involved with Home Builders Care, please contact Patti Kane, HBCF Director at 301-776-6212.

 Mr. Kem Snow